hellobubles1233/searchthing/AddedBangs.md

-# A list of all bangs added by !ReBang (Comparing to Duck Duck Go & UnDuck)
+# A list of all bangs added by searchting (Comparing to Duck Duck Go & UnDuck)

 - Claude
 - ChatGPT